jsaintro/publicnotes/Home Security/Garage Door Controller.md

     cd ST_Anything_Garage
     git checkout v2.9.7
     ```

-2. Open the Garage door sketches in Arduino IDE
+2. Copy the garage door sketches to your arduino directory
+  Note: for
   ST_Anything_Garage/Arduino/Sketches/ST_Anything_GarageDoor_ESP8266WIFI
 4. Copy the Sketches and Libraries folders from the project in the Arduino directory
 -   Download the ST_Anything repository, focusing on the ST_Anything/Arduino/ folders